openstack/octavia/doc/source/reference/introduction.rst

   HAProxy.

 * **controller** - The Controller is  the "brains" of Octavia.
-It consists of four sub-components, which are individual daemons.
+It consists of five sub-components, which are individual daemons.
 They can be run on separate back-end infrastructure if desired:

   * **API Controller** - As the name implies, this subcomponent runs Octavia's